mattcossins-arm/Arm-Developer-Labs-Staging/README.md

 To receive the benefits from your submission, you must:

-- check for any confidential information in my contribution and have received prior permission from my institution / company to share my material with Arm education.
+-   Ensure that no confidential information is included in your contribution and that you have received permission from your organization to share with Arm

-- Submit you project via [our online form](https://forms.office.com/e/VZnJQLeRhD)
+-   Submit your project via [our online form](https://forms.office.com/e/VZnJQLeRhD)

 ## What about mentorship and supervision?